 Our head is heavy, and it becomes heavier the more we’re looking down or sticking our neck out.
 When we look at the picture below, we can see that in a nice upright position, the weight of the head on the neck is approximately 4kg.
 As we tilt our head to look down, even slightly, the head becomes heavier, increasing incrementally the longer and further we look down.
 This means there’s significantly more strain on the discs, joints, ligaments and muscles in your neck that are being exposed to all this increased load.

 If our posture is poor for a short time, no big deal.
-But poor posture for extended periods, in particular forward head posture in headache and migraine sufferers, is a major factor in the development of neck related headaches and migraines.
-We’re asking the tissues and structures in our neck to cope with loads that they can’t withstand for that amount of time, which results in neck/back pain that can lead to headaches and migraines.
+But poor posture for extended periods, in particular forward head posture in headache and migraine sufferers, is a major factor in the development of neck pain and neck-related headaches and migraines.
+We’re asking the tissues and structures in our neck to cope with loads that they can’t withstand for that amount of time, which results in neck pain and back pain that can lead to headaches and migraines.

 The Key Takeaways